 The above subheading is the same as the subheading in the privacy wizard.
 It will ask you if you wish to get found using your phone number.
 It also allows you to change your phone numbers.

 Personalize Your Google Experience

-The above subheading appears in Google privacy settings wizard as part three.
-This part is about collecting your information and showing you items/ads related to your locations, interests etc.
+The above subheading appears in the Google privacy settings wizard as part three.
+This part is about collecting your information and showing you items/ads related to your locations, interests, etc.

 You can click on MANAGE ACTIVITY to examine the activity stored by Google – related to the item you are checking.
 You can delete or keep the information using this option.